 Step 1 – fill in the online application form

 The most efficient way to apply is through our online application form.
 This 4-page form is quick to fill in.
-If you have any questions regarding the online application form please contact us and a Personal Education Advisor will be in touch to help you.
+If you have any questions regarding the online application form please contact us and an Education Adviser will be in touch to help you.

 Page 1 of the form will ask for personal details such as your name, email, nationality and address

-Page 2 of the form will ask you to specify your course requirements – for example, your subject, length of course and preferred start date.
+Page 2 of the form will ask you to specify your course requirements – for example, your subject and preferred start date.
 UK laws dictate that all international students have insurance for the duration of their studies.
 We will ask if you would like us to arrange insurance for you.

 On page 3 of the form we ask for your academic and English language experience and qualifications.
 It is very useful if you can upload certified English copies of your academic transcripts, SELT results, your passport and any additional references that might support your application to the form.